If you don’t find the answers about life at Hartwick here, you can Contact Us.

 Q: Are there any rules about off-campus housing?

-A: Hartwick College is a residential campus, and as such all students are required to live on campus through their junior year.
+A: Hartwick College is a residential campus, and as such all students are required to live on campus through their senior year.
 Students who are eligible to live off-campus may request off-campus housing, but must meet published requirements and deadlines.
 Late applications are not accepted.

 Q: What if I lose my room key?